 Office of Servicemembers' Group Life Insurance

 a.
 VGLI coverage that is in force will automatically be renewed at the expiration of each coverage period.
 The premium rate for the new period will be based on the insured's age at the time of renewal and the rate schedule in effect at that time.
 The premium rate schedule is subject to change.
 If coverage has lapsed for non-payment of premiums, this coverage must be reinstated, in accordance with paragraph 12.11(b), before renewal will be considered.

 b.
 The maximum amount of coverage that may be renewed is limited to the amount of VGLI in force at the end of the current VGLI period.
-If the amount of VGLI has previously been reduced, the insured may, within 5 years of the reduction, reinstate the reduced amount of insurance and continue this coverage for the renewal period.
-The five-year period for reinstatement applies even if it runs into a new term period.
-For example, if an individual reduced his or her coverage at the beginning of the third year of a term period, he or she may reinstate the reduced amount during the first two years of the next term period.
+If the amount of VGLI has previously been reduced, the insured may, within 5 years of the reduction, apply to increase their coverage to the amount of coverage they had at the time of decrease provided they are able to prove their good health and continue this coverage for the renewal period.
+The five-year period applies even if it runs into a new term period.
+For example, if an individual reduced his or her coverage at the beginning of the third year of a term period, he or she may apply to increase their coverage to the amount of coverage they had at the time of decrease provided they are able to prove their good health during the first two years of the next term period.
 Medical evidence of good health will be required for this reinstatement.

 a.
 The Veterans' Group Life Insurance (VGLI) program was created by Public Law 93-289, The Veterans Insurance Act of 1974.
 The law was enacted May 24, 1974, and was effective August 12, 1974.
 It allowed Veterans, upon separation, to convert their SGLI to a 5-year non-renewable term policy called VGLI.